Nandusss/Nandusss/README.md

 # 👋 Hi there!
 I'm Nandagopan Dilip

 I'm a passionate **Backend Engineer** with a strong focus on designing, auditing, and optimizing highly reliable APIs, databases, and microservices.
-I love building secure and scalable systems, writing clean and decoupled code utilizing SOLID/DRY design patterns, and tuning database performance to solve complex backend challenges.
+I love building secure and scalable systems, writing clean and decoupled code, and tuning database performance to solve complex backend challenges.

 🚀 **[Visit my portfolio](https://nandusss.github.io/portfolio-website/)**